markusmoenig/Eldiron/docs/docs/rules_in_eldiron.md

 **Game / Rules** override.
 Character and item attributes should not redefine cooldowns, spell behavior, class permissions, intent distance, or combat math.

+Ruleset timing values use seconds.
+Script scheduling commands such as `notify_in`, `block_events`, patrol waits, and random-walk sleeps still use in-game minutes because they operate on the world clock.
+This keeps ruleset combat tuning separate from authoring-time world schedules.

 The effective ruleset is resolved like this:

 1. Read `[ruleset]` from **Game / Settings**.